dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/roadmap.md

 ## Backlog

-We use the [Backlog Milestone](https://github.com/aspnet/EntityFrameworkCore/issues?q=is%3Aopen+is%3Aissue+milestone%3ABacklog+sort%3Areactions-%2B1-desc) in our issue tracker to maintain a list of issues that we expect to work on someday, or that we think someone from the community could tackle.
+The [Backlog Milestone](https://github.com/aspnet/EntityFrameworkCore/issues?q=is%3Aopen+is%3Aissue+milestone%3ABacklog+sort%3Areactions-%2B1-desc) in our issue tracker contains issues that we expect to work on someday, or that we think someone from the community could tackle.
 Customers are welcome to submit comments and votes on these issues.
-Anyone looking to work on any of these issues is encouraged to start a discussion on how to approach it.
+Contributors looking to work on any of these issues are encouraged to first start a discussion on how to approach them.

+There is never a guarantee that we will work on any given feature in a specific version of EF Core.
+As in all software projects, priorities, release schedules, and available resources can change at any point.
-If we intend to resolve an issue in a specific timeframe, we'll assign it to a specific release milestone rather than the backlog milestone.
+But if we intend to resolve an issue in a specific timeframe, we'll assign it to a release milestone instead of the backlog milestone.
-We routinely move issues from the backlog to specific release milestones as part of our [planning](#release-planning-process).
+We routinely move issues between the backlog and release milestones as part of our [release planning process](#release-planning-process).

 We'll likely close an issue if we don't plan to ever address it.
-But any issue that we close can be reconsidered at a later point if we get new information about it.
+But we can reconsider an issue that we previously closed if we get new information about it.

-All that said, there is never a guarantee that we will add any given feature in a specific version of EF Core.
-As in all software projects, priorities, release schedules, and available resources can change at any point.

 ## Release planning process